 “Very well, then.”
 Cornelius put her faith in us, quickly turning to shout orders to those around her.

 Seeing that we had steeled our determination, the others split off and led small units of soldiers and knights towards the dragons – Lau towards one, Pietro to another, and Cornelius and Yi Long tag-teaming one.

 It wasn’t long before I heard their battle cries, accompanied by the sound of raging earth, crackling ice and the thud of a dragon crashing after being flipped.

 Though Eryn and Saki hadn’t faced a demonized dragon, I felt like the two girls could handle them just fine.
 And Ludmila was still zooming around to offer her support.
-I just had to have faith in all of them.
+I just needed faith in all of them.

 I kneeled down and got into position.
 After Chrys comfortably attached herself to my back, I took off running towards the castle.
-If we were alone, there was no doubt in my mind that the Mage Demon would come find us.
+If we were alone, there was no doubt in my mind that the Mage Demon would come looking for us.
 It was only a matter of when.

 I did my best to ignore the sights that I was once familiar with being turned to char and ash.
 Chrys planted her face against my hair, also trying to avoid seeing anything.
-Perhaps, the emptiness of a place going to ruin triggered her traumatic memories.
+Perhaps, the crackling flames of a place turning to ruins triggered her traumatic memories.